 This way, the dog’s body will be able to utilize all the nutrients, which will make the dog healthy again.

 Until our dog stops eating feces, we need to make sure to remove all excrement from its area.
-Moreover, we need to disinfect all the toys as well as its sheets.
+Moreover, we need to disinfect all the toys as well as their sheets.
 We should also clean all the floors in the house.

 All the food our dog can eat needs to be rich in protein.
 However, if our dog is on a low-calorie diet, we need to add more fiber.